 In June we had a visit from Sinéad Gaffney from Greystones Primary School, Sheffield who shared her research about her in-depth studies of teachers and their professional learning; you can listen to the podcast below.

-Dr Naomi Flynn from Reading University came to Ash Grove Academy in 16th May to share her latest research about teaching English as an Additional Language - you can find Dr Flynn's presentation slides at the bottom of this page.
+Dr Naomi Flynn from Reading University came in May to share her latest research about teaching English as an Additional Language.

-Professor Kate Cain (Uni of Lancaster) visited to share her research around reading comprehension - you can view the slides from the seminar below and listen to her answering questions about comprehension on the podcast player below.
+Professor Kate Cain (Uni of Lancaster) visited to share her research around reading comprehension.

 Professor Carsten Elbro (University of Copenhagen) led a seminar entitled 'Dyslexia: what it is and what it isn’t and what we can do' - information from this seminar can be found on the link at the bottom of this page as well as by clicking HERE and HERE.